willfurnass/sheffield_hpc/sharc/software/apps/ansysem.rst

     module load apps/ansysem/21.1

-    ansysedt -ng -BatchSolve -Distributed -machinelist num=8 -batchoptions 'HFSS/HPCLicenseType'='pool' -batchoptions 'HFSS-IE/HPCLicenseType'='pool' -useElectronicsPPE Tee.aedt
+    ansysedt -ng -BatchSolve -Distributed -machinelist num=8 -batchoptions 'HPCLicenseType'='pool' -useElectronicsPPE Tee.aedt

+The script requests 8 cores using the MPI parallel environment ``mpi`` with a runtime of 30 mins and 2 GB of real memory per core.
+The Ansys EM input file is ``Tee.aedt`` and batch options ``'HPCLicenseType'='pool'`` to change the HPC licencing from "pack" (the default) to "pool".

 .. note::

     * The University of Sheffield ANSYS licence servers currently only support ANSYS EM 2020 R1 or higher.
-    * The ``-useElectronicsPPE`` argument is required if you are using the University of Sheffield ANSYS licence server.
+    * The ``-useElectronicsPPE`` argument is required if you are using the University of Sheffield ANSYS licence server however if you are using an alternative licencing method (e.g. a flat-file) and one of the older modules this option is unlikely to be required.
-    * If you are using an alternative licencing method and one of the older modules this option is unlikely to be required.
+    * If you are using an older module the batch options may need adjusting from ``-batchoptions 'HPCLicenseType'='pool'`` to project type specific options `click here and see post 4. <https://forum.ansys.com/discussion/5955/hfsshpc-vs-hfsshpc-pack-license>`_

-The script requests 8 cores using the MPI parallel environment ``mpi`` with a runtime of 30 mins and 2 GB of real memory per core.
-The Ansys EM input file is ``Tee.aedt`` and batch options ``'HFSS/HPCLicenseType'='pool'`` and ``'HFSS-IE/HPCLicenseType'='pool'`` change the HPC licencing from "pack" (the default) to "pool".
+    * If you are using commercial licenses the use of ``-batchoptions 'HPCLicenseType'='pack'`` is likely compulsory.

 Installation notes
 ------------------